timbanks101/tb-todo/README.md

 I want to make sure I keep my app fairly simple, intuative and smooth.
 There are loads of really great todo apps out there so I will thing of this as an MVP to avoid over complicating it.

+## Thing that would make this better

+* Adding Speech api input for to do items, see: https://codepen.io/JamieCurnow/pen/ZoxVQg?editors=1010
+* Persist list between sessions (local storage), see: https://travishorn.com/add-localstorage-to-your-vue-app-in-2-lines-of-code-56eb2c9f371b
+* Create groups or categories for todos so they can be organised in groups or trello style swim lanes